simplytesthere/docusaurus-base/docs/Account Access and ID Cards/MFA at Agnes FAQ.md

 4. You will see a page that says **More information required**.
 Click the **Next** button.
 5. The webpage for MFA setup will open.
 6. Set up the Microsoft Authenticator App
-   1. If you haven't already, download the Authentication App on the device you wish to use for secondary verification ([Apple App Store](https://apps.apple.com/us/app/microsoft-authenticator/id983156458) | [Google Play Store](https://play.google.com/store/apps/details?id=com.azure.authenticator&hl=en_US&pli=1)).
+   1. If you haven't already, download the **Microsoft Authentication App** on the device you wish to use for secondary verification ([Apple App Store](https://apps.apple.com/us/app/microsoft-authenticator/id983156458) | [Google Play Store](https://play.google.com/store/apps/details?id=com.azure.authenticator&hl=en_US&pli=1)).
    2. On the **Start by getting the app** page, hit **Next**.
    3. Open the Authenticator app.
 When prompted, tap **Turn on notifications** (you must enable notifications for the app to work).
    4. Within the app, tap **Add an account** > **Work or School account**.
    5. On the website, hit **Next**.
 The website will prompt you to scan a QR code.
    6. On the app, tap **Scan a QR code** then use your phone’s camera to scan the website’s QR Code.
-   7. You will be prompted to input the number displayed on the website and then to use your phone's secure login method (ex: pattern, Face ID, thumbprint, etc.).
+   7. On the app, you will be prompted to input the number displayed on the website and then to use your phone's secure login method (ex: pattern, Face ID, thumbprint, etc.).
 Type in the number and complete your phone's secure login method.
    8. Once you’ve answered the phone prompt, you will see a **Notification approved** screen on the website.
 Click **Next**.
 7. Set up a phone number for MFA to receive a verification code
    - Single-User Accounts (employee or student): Use your personal cell number *or*, if you’re an employee, your Avaya Cloud Office phone number.